UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 .. code-block:: python

-  @pytest.fixture()
+  @pytest.fixture
   def smtp(request):
       smtp = smtplib.SMTP("smtp.gmail.com")
       yield smtp  # provide the fixture value print("teardown smtp")
       smtp.close()

-Remember that putting a yield in a function makes is a generator function -- which provides a way to halt execution of the function, return a value, and then pick up where it left off.
+Remember that putting a yield in a function makes it a generator function -- which provides a way to halt execution of the function, return a value, and then pick up where it left off.
 So in this case, you use whatever code you want to generate your object -- then after the yield, all those variables will be there, so you can do whatever clean up you need to do.

 See the example again for this...